Some of you are groaning. Please stop that!

 November 17, 2007 - 20:46 — nossie

-mint...yeah, better now.
+With a hint ofmint...yeah, better now.
 Time heals most of what ails us...physically.

 November 17, 2007 - 20:52 — Flutter

-or beef for that matter.
+I can't do a roast lamb or beef for that matter.
 It's always stringy or dry or just plain crap.

 Glad to hear it and sadly the emotional stuff will take alot more time.
 Does she have a better retraining order?
 Is he in jail yet?